-- 1. be a legal entity registered in one of the following RIS eligible countries: - EU Member States: Bulgaria, Croatia, Cyprus, Czechia, Estonia, Greece, Hungary, Italy, Latvia, Lithuania, Malta, Poland, Portugal, Romania, Slovakia, Slovenia, Spain. - Horizon Europe Associated Countries: Montenegro, North Macedonia, Serbia, Turkey, Ukraine, Albania, Bosnia and Herzegovina, and Israel. - Outermost Regions: Guadeloupe, French Guiana, Réunion, Martinique, Mayotte and Saint-Martin (France), the Azores and Madeira (Portugal), and the Canary Islands (Spain)
+- 1. be a legal entity registered in one of the following RIS eligible countries: - EU Member States: Bulgaria, Croatia, Cyprus, Czechia, Estonia, Greece, Hungary, Italy, Latvia, Lithuania, Malta, Poland, Portugal, Romania, Slovakia, Slovenia, Spain. - Horizon Europe Associated Countries: Montenegro, North Macedonia, Serbia, Turkey, Ukraine, Albania, Bosnia and Herzegovina, and Israel. - Outermost Regions: Guadeloupe, French Guiana, Réunion, Martinique, Mayotte and Saint-Martin (France), the Azores and Madeira (Portugal), and the Canary Islands (Spain) - 2. participate in the boot camp sessions which are mandatory, and it is required that the same team member(s) remain involved throughout the boot camp. - 3. choose mentors from the Mentoring and Coaching Network (MCN) of EIT Health.
+Mentoring is mandatory, and a total budget of EUR 1,000 needs to be fully allocated to it. - 4. be willing to travel to other European locations for the bootcamp and the demo day event. - 5. not be an individual or large enterprise, as they cannot apply for funding under this call. - 6. not have received funding within the same calendar year in other EIT Health RIS Programmes. - 7. note that if applying to multiple challenges, only their best and eligible proposal will be selected.

-- 2. participate in the boot camp sessions which are mandatory, and it is required that the same team member(s) remain involved throughout the boot camp. - 3. choose mentors from either the Mentoring and Coaching Network (MCN) of EIT Health or find mentors on their own that best suit their needs.
-Mentoring is mandatory, and a total budget of EUR 1,000 needs to be fully allocated to it. - 4. be willing to travel to other European locations for the bootcamp and the demo day event. - 5. not be an an individual or large enterprise, as they cannot apply for funding under this call. - 6. not participating in other EIT Health RIS programme concurrently. - 7. note that if applying to multiple challenges, only their best and eligible proposal will be selected. - 8. have an innovative solution with a maturity level of at least TRL 6 up to TRL9 where the technology / service /solution has been demonstrated in working/relevant environment.
+8. have an innovative solution with a maturity level of at least TRL 6 up to TRL9 where the technology / service /solution has been demonstrated in working/relevant environment.
 Additional information regarding the Technology Readiness Levels (TRLs) can be found here.